 - Adults over age 70 should have 1,200 mg of calcium and 800 IU of vitamin D a day.

-- Your doctor may recommend a calcium supplement.
+- Your provider may recommend a calcium supplement.

 - Follow a diet that provides the proper amount of calcium and vitamin D.

-- Your doctor may recommend higher doses of vitamin D if you have risk factors for a low level of this vitamin.
+- Your provider may recommend higher doses of vitamin D if you have risk factors for osteoporosis or a low level of this vitamin.